sekulovskin/research-archive-masters-thesis/README.md

 ### *Thesis*

-Contains the paper in a pdf format (TBA).
+Contains the manuscript as a pdf.

 ## Ethics: